apache/nutch/src/plugin/index-replace/README.txt

     Replacement is possible only on String field datatypes.
 If the field you name in the property is not a String datatype, it will be silently ignored.

-Host and URL specifc replacements.
+Host and URL specific replacements.
-    If the replacements should apply only to specifc pages, then add a sequence like
+    If the replacements should apply only to specific pages, then add a sequence like

     hostmatch=hostmatchpattern
     fld1=/regexp/replace/flags